 Whatever is used, the government must create a new currency with a hard backing at the same time they discontinue use of the old currency.

 Is hyperinflation avoidable?
+Can hyperinflation be reversed?

 Some believe that hyperinflation is avoidable if policymakers just stop printing money.
 However, it is not easy to simply stop creating money.